pluget/repository/README.md

         "numberOfVotes": 500, // optional for other than spigot }],
-      "cid": "777AAA", // optional for meta-packages (like EssentialsX) "supportedApis": ["spigot", "paper", "glowkit"],
+      "cid": "777AAA", // optional for meta-packages (like EssentialsX) "supportedApis": ["spigot", "paper", "glowkit"], // optional
-      "dependencies": ["essentialsx-core"],
+      "dependencies": ["essentialsx-core"], // optional
-      "optionalDependencies": [], // dependencies that are recommended for use with certain package "supportedVersions": ["1.19"] // supported Minecraft versions
+      "optionalDependencies": [], // optional, dependencies that are recommended for use with certain package "supportedVersions": ["1.19"] // optional, supported Minecraft versions }
-    }
   }
 ```